“PTSD is a whole-body tragedy, an integral human event of enormous proportions with massive repercussions.” – Susan Pease Banitt.

 - Physical & sexual abuse in childhood

-- Recruitment as child soldier in conflict situations
+- Recruitment as a child soldier in conflict situations

 - Continuous exposure to domestic violence